ionbus/ionbus_fast_persist/readme.md

 ### Crash Safety

-`fast_persist` provides robust crash safety through a two-layer protection
+`fast_persist` is designed for crash consistency through a two-layer protection mechanism:
-mechanism:

 **DuckDB Layer Protection:**
-- DuckDB is fully ACID-compliant and guarantees that the database file will never be corrupted, even if the process is killed mid-write
+- DuckDB is fully ACID-compliant and designed to maintain database file integrity even during crashes
-- Once a transaction commits (via `COMMIT`), those changes are durable and will survive any crash
+- Once a transaction commits (via `COMMIT`), those changes are durable and will survive process crashes
-- Uncommitted transactions are simply discarded on crash - the database remains consistent with the last committed state
+- Uncommitted transactions are discarded on crash - the database remains consistent with the last committed state
-- DuckDB uses its own internal write-ahead log and `fsync` operations to ensure committed data reaches disk
+- DuckDB uses its own internal write-ahead log and `fsync` operations (by default) to ensure committed data reaches disk

 **Application WAL Layer Protection:**
 - All writes are immediately appended to application-level WAL files before being batched to DuckDB
-- Each WAL write is followed by `fsync()` to ensure data reaches stable storage (disk), not just OS buffers
+- Each WAL write is followed by `fsync()` on both the file and directory to ensure data and directory entries reach stable storage
 - If the process crashes during a DuckDB write operation, the WAL files preserve any data that wasn't yet committed
 - On restart, the recovery process replays all WAL entries and re-flushes them to DuckDB
-- This ensures zero data loss even if crashes occur between cache updates and DuckDB commits, including power loss or OS crashes
+- This protects against data loss from process crashes and, under normal filesystem behavior, power loss or OS crashes

-**Combined Guarantee:**
+**Combined Design:**

-Even in the worst-case scenario where the process is killed during an active DuckDB transaction:
+In typical crash scenarios (process termination, system crashes):
-1. The DuckDB file remains readable and uncorrupted
+1. The DuckDB file remains readable and consistent
 2. Any uncommitted data is preserved in WAL files
 3. The recovery process automatically restores all pending writes
-4. No data loss occurs, and the system continues operating normally
+4. The system continues operating normally

+**Important Notes:**
+- Durability depends on the filesystem and storage hardware honoring `fsync()` guarantees
+- Catastrophic failures (disk corruption, filesystem bugs) may still cause data loss
+- For maximum durability, ensure the underlying storage is configured for data integrity (e.g., write-back caching disabled or battery-backed)

-This dual-layer approach provides both the performance of async writes and the reliability of fully durable storage.
+This dual-layer approach provides both the performance of async writes and strong crash consistency under normal operating conditions.

 ## API Reference